Royal Court of Scotland: Offices

 By the early modern era the court consisted of leading nobles, office holders, ambassadors and supplicants who surrounded the king or queen.
 At its centre was the monarch and members of the Privy Chamber.
 Gentleman of the chamber were usually leading nobles or individuals with kinship links to the leading noble families.
 They had direct access to the monarch, with the implication of being able to exert influence, and were usually resident at the court.
 The Chancellor was now effectively the first minister of the kingdom and from the mid-sixteenth century he was the leading figure of the Privy Council.
 His department, the chancery, was responsible for the Great Seal, which was needed to process the inheritance of land titles and the confirmation of land transfers.
 His key responsibility was to preside at meetings of the Privy Council, and, on those rare occasions he attended, at meetings of the court of session.
 The second most prestigious office was now the Secretary, who was responsible for the records of the Privy Council and for foreign policy, including the borders, despite which the post retained its importance after the Union of Crowns in 1603.
 The Treasurer was the last of the major posts and, with the Comptroller, dealt with the royal finances until the Comptroller's office was merged into the Treasurer's from 1610.
+Administration of the royal household and provisioning was the duty of the masters of the royal household while the fabric of the palaces was maintained by the masters of work.

 The Lord President of the Court of Session, often known simply as the Lord President, acted as a link between the Privy Council and the Court.
 The king's advocate acted as the legal council.
-The post emerged in the 1490s to deal with the king's patrimonial land rights and from 1555 there were usually two king's councillors, indicating the increase in the level of work.
+The post emerged in the 1490s to deal with the king's patrimonial land rights and from 1555 there were usually two king's councilors, indicating the increase in the level of work.
 From 1579 they increasingly became a public prosecutor.
-After the union most of the offices remained, but political power was increasingly centred in London.
+After the union most of the offices remained, but political power was increasingly centered in London.